Keiwen/Utils/README.md

 * Get attribute from isolated html tag

 ## UnitConverter
-Convert some data from a unit to another
+* Convert some data from a unit to another
 (typically from fahrenheit degree to celsius degree, using kelvin International System unit)

 ## StringSanitizer
-Filter incoming string
+* Filter incoming string

+## Grid
+* Defines a frame to build a grid composed of box.
+Moving from a box in some direction will get the neighbor box.
+* Includes tetragon (rectangular) format, with diagonal option
+* Includes hexagon format, vertical or horizontal

+## ELO
+* Setup ELO system and configuration
+* Manage duels
+* Extends to multiplayer: races and brawls

+## Competition
+* Setup players in various types of games within a competition
+* Includes games type: duel, race, brawl, performance
+* Includes classic competition type (round robin, race championship, tournament, swiss round, ...)
+* and more exotic ones (gauntlet tournamenet, bubble championship, ...)
+* Support teams rankings and ELO